Welcome to One Seed Wonders

 Thank you Gary!

-here we are after post storm ... rainbows ruling
+post storm ... rainbows ruling

 photo taken by Dad who is in heaven with Mom and our younger brother, Wayne

-I gave it to him on his birthday along with a hand-painted and custom-lettered shirt I got from Tania who is an artist living in Greece and is now a supportive friend on Tizzit, an amazing membership of Makers, based out of Australia.
+along with a hand-painted and custom-lettered shirt I got from Tania who is an artist living in Greece and is now my super supportive friend on Tizzit, (she edits the newsletters before they land in your mail slots)

-Here's Tania's Etsy shop with her pirate shirt (so cool my comment is at the top - everyone loves her work and working with her).
-One of the reasons I like it so much is that it will just keep getting better and better - stained or ripped - he can wear it forever.
+One of the reasons I like the shirt so much is that it will just keep getting better and better the more worse for wear - stained & ripped - he can wear it forever.

 Go Tania!